Yukatchu

 Yukatchu (ユカッチュ, 良人), also known as Samuree (サムレー), were the aristocracy of the Ryukyu Kingdom.
-The scholar-bureaucrats of classical Chinese studies living in Kumemura held the majority of government positions.
+The scholar-bureaucrats of classical Chinese studies living in Kumemura held most government positions.

 Ryukyuan Caste System

 The Yukatchu were part of a complex caste system that existed in Ryukyu for centuries.
 They were the feudal scholar-officials class that was charged with enforcing the law and providing military defense to the nation, Ryukyu Kingdom.
 The specific rank of a Yukatchu was noted by the color of his hat.